 How to secure your WordPress Multisite instance using SSL.

 This leads us into the next piece which is HTTPS.
 So, what is HTTPS and why should you care?
 HTTPS stands for Hypertext Transfer Protocol.
 It is common to encrypt the data and information through end-to-end routes that you send and receive from different sites.
 You can be protected from losing your personal data to the middleman or ISP’s in the connection through this.

 So, it takes the encrypted data created by SSL/TLS and puts it on a bus.
-Then drives that bus of encrypted data back and forth between your WordPress site and the users browser.
-If the data is intercepted it cannot be read by anyone and therefore remains private.
+Then drives that bus of encrypted data back and forth between your WordPress site and the users’ browser.
+If the WordPress multisite SSL data is intercepted it cannot be read by anyone and therefore remains private.
 This is the safest way to create a WordPress multisite SLL with the least amount of drawbacks.

 How to secure the communication on my WordPress Multisite instance?